Skip to content

 For more information, see Iowa DOT military license plates.
 To apply, see Veterans License Plate applications.

-Iowa veteran benefits are in evidence with reduced license costs and park fees for you to enjoy the Hawkeye State’s natural beauty and outdoor recreational resources.
+Iowa veterans can get reduced license costs and park fees for you to enjoy the Hawkeye State’s natural beauty and outdoor recreational resources.

 Lifetime Hunting and Fishing License for Iowa Disabled Veterans or Prisoners of War